priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 **Content-Type**: application/json, application/xml

-**Parameters**:json will be passed as a parameter with following properties :-
+**Parameters** : Json will be passed as a parameter with following properties :-

 | Parameter  | Required | Default  | Description |